- Place animals on a phylogenetic tree

 Species can come in hermaphroditic forms as well as with two distinct sexes, and most require some form of moisture or internal incubation by the mothers.

 The Chelicerates include spiders, scorpions, horseshoe crabs, and sea spiders.
 This subphylum is predominantly terrestrial, although some marine species also exist.
 The phylum derives its name from the first pair of appendages: the chelicerae, which are specialized, claw-like or fang-like mouth parts.
 The body of chelicerates may be divided into two parts, with a relatively large abdomen and a comparatively smaller cephalothorax.
 These animals do not possess antennae.

-Members of this subphylum have an open circulatory system with a heart that pumps blood into the hemocoel.
+Members of this subphylum have an open circulatory system with a heart that pumps blood into the hemocoel (a fluid cavity found in invertebrates).
 Aquatic species have gills, whereas terrestrial species have either trachea or book lungs for gaseous exchange.
 Most chelicerates ingest food using a preoral cavity, but some chelicerates may secrete digestive enzymes to pre-digest food before ingesting it, or make use of evolved blood-sucking apparatuses, as in mites and ticks.

-The nervous system in chelicerates consists of a brain and two ventral nerve cords.
-These animals use external fertilization as well as internal fertilization strategies for reproduction, depending upon the species and its habitat.
+These animals use external and internal fertilization strategies for reproduction, depending upon the species and its habitat.
 Parental care for the young ranges from absolutely none to relatively prolonged care.